sirinthra-cc/bioinformatics/README.md

 https://engcu-my.sharepoint.com/personal/57306355_eng_chula_ac_th/_layouts/15/guestaccess.aspx?folderid=0c63b28a49bff427b8eece3ee2333a6bc&authkey=ARXBfu6nn1Cki3pbddnf4gU

-Put "data" folder into "tools/Exomizer"

-Put other files into "database"
+Put "data" folder into "tools/Exomizer" and put the other files into "database"

-It's will be safer to work in virtual environment.
+It will be safer to work in virtual environment.

 In case you have Anaconda: